AlbanBloorRiley/INS_IEP/Paper/paper.md

 ```
 The output contains four different spin systems that all have the same eigenvalues as input, one is the original solution up to a change of sign of the $B_2^2$ parameter, and all have the same exchange term.

 Additional examples can be found in the Examples folder.

-A full list of options is provided in the help of INS_IEP.
+Note also that using `mint` [@baker_mint_2022], which is fully compatible with `INS_IEP` it is possible to simulate the INS spectrum of any calculated system - which can then be compared to the experimental spectrum.
+A description of how to do this can also be found in the examples folder.

 # Acknowledgements